xanthospap/itrf2014/README.md

 # itrftools
 -------------------------------------------------------------------------------
-itrftools is a collection of Python modules to assist the processing and manipulation of ITRF14-related filesi; ease computation and extrapolation of station coordinates.
+itrftools is a collection of Python modules/programs to assist the processing and manipulation of ITRF14-related files; ease computation and extrapolation of station coordinates.

 The package requires numpy (http://www.numpy.org/) and should work both for